 Orange mold often grows on walls when there is an underlying moisture or water leakage problem in the home.
 Orange mold can grow on the exterior portion of the wall or in the interior portion, which makes it particularly difficult to spot until the growth is significant enough to smell or see.

-If you live in an area with naturally high water acidity, you may find that orange mold growth is more common than not, due to fact that rain water with high acidity is more prone to causing slime mold growth than other types of molds.
+If you live in an area with naturally high water acidity, you may find that the mold growth is more common than not, due to fact that rain water with high acidity is more prone to causing slime mold growth than other types of molds.

 Orange Mold on Food

 In general, food is an attractive location for mold growth, and orange mold is no exception.
-Orange mold is most common on moist foods such as bread, cheese, yogurt, dairy products, as well as fruits.
+This mold is most common on moist foods such as bread, cheese, yogurt, dairy products, as well as fruits.

 While mold on animal food should certainly be avoided.

-If the food is stored in a moist environment, such as a warm bread box, then the likelihood for orange mold growth will increase.
+If the food is stored in a moist environment, such as a warm bread box, then the likelihood for the mold growth will increase.
 It will also grow more often on foods that are rotting or otherwise past their expiration date, such as rotting fruit or old yogurt.